Abigail Collins (Visting Scholar)

 Ela Altay (Undergraduate Researcher)

-Ela (ealtay@wisc.edu) is a freshman double majoring in Psychology and Sociology.
+Ela (ealtay@wisc.edu) is a sophomore double majoring in Psychology and Sociology.
 She chose these majors to understand the effects of culture, gender, and communication differences on how societies and communities function.
 She wants to research how the psychology, behavior, and development of said individuals create distinguishable communities.
 She plans on attending graduate school and obtaining a PhD in hopes of pursuing a career in academia/research.
 Ela is on the UW Madison MENA (Middle Eastern North African) Board planning campus-wide cultural events for MENA heritage month in March 2025.
 In her free time Ela enjoys going to concerts, traveling, trying new cuisines, working out, and reading.

 Caroline Burns (Undergraduate Researcher)

-Caroline (cgburns3@wisc.edu) is a junior majoring in Neurobiology on the pre-medical track.
+Caroline (cgburns3@wisc.edu) is a senior majoring in Neurobiology on the pre-medical track.
 She is fascinated to learn more from those around her and truly believes each person can teach a lesson to another.
 After undergraduate study, she hopes to attend medical school where she will learn from those with more experience while practicing more effective learning techniques.
 She hopes to become an Anesthesiologist after medical school.
 In her free time she loves running and walking, baking, being by the lake, and spending time with friends and family.

 Ranveer Viradia (Undergraduate Researcher)

-Ranveer (viradia@wisc.edu) is a junior majoring in Neurobiology and Psychology on the pre-med track.
+Ranveer (viradia@wisc.edu) is a senior majoring in Neurobiology and Psychology on the pre-med track.
 He is passionate about understanding how the brain functions, particularly in the realm of decision-making.
 After completing his undergraduate studies, he plans to attend medical school and pursue a career as a surgeon.
 Beyond academics, he has contributed to healthcare initiatives in India by organizing medical camps and blood donation drives.
 In his free time, he enjoys watching Formula 1, going on nature hikes, and playing pickleball.